 MTD Moves Ahead (MTD Avanza in Spanish) is Santa Barbara MTD's community process to create a Short Range Transit Plan that will guide bus service development, infrastructure investment, and capital needs for MTD's bus system over the next five years.
-The Board of Directors has received several updates on this effort, which began in earnest in October 2021.
+The Board of Directors has received several updates on this effort, which began in earnest in October 2021, and consisted of several rounds of community engagement, data analysis, stakeholder feedback, and research.